avafinger/orangepi-6-plus-experiments/README.md

 ## Acknowledgments

-3djelly for the NPU example and tips to build the necessary packages.
+3djelly for the NPU example and tips to build the necessary packages and xunlong updating some info.